Bulgarian Cup: Sponsorship

-From 1997 to 2011 the Bulgarian Cup is sponsored by the American car manufacturer Ford and its official distributor in Bulgaria Moto-Pfohe.
+From 1997 to 2011 the Bulgarian Cup was sponsored by the American car manufacturer Ford and its official distributor in Bulgaria Moto-Pfohe.

-From season 2011–12 the Bulgarian Cup is sponsored by the Bulgarian Corporate Commercial Bank.
+Between season 2011–12 and 2013–14 the Bulgarian Cup was sponsored by the Bulgarian Corporate Commercial Bank.

+Between season 2014–15 and 2020–21 there was no sponsor.

+Since season 2021–22 the Bulgarian Cup is sponsored by gambling company Sesame.